 An algorithm is a series of rules that are used to solve problems in a procedural manner.
 This course will introduce students to the types of algorithms used in order to solve a range of computational problems, and teach students how to use each most efficiently.
 Students will be introduced to both basic and more complex algorithms.
 This course includes a final project in which students will be asked to select an algorithm and solve a computational problem.
 Prerequisites: CSS 302, MAT 330.

-Prerequisites CSS 302 AND MAT 330
+School of Humanities, Sciences and Technology Prerequisites CSS 302 AND MAT 330

 CSS 414: DATA STRUCTURES